So you’ve decided you want to road trip around Australia and you’re in the planning stages now? This is a great idea!

 But you’ve got to remember that while these restrictions may be a bit of a nuisance to you as a visitor because they limit how many drinks you can have at your daily happy hour; the restrictions are certainly not for your benefit.

 It’s for the benefit (in terms of safety and health) of the local community.
 In the aboriginal communities where these restrictions are in place, the goal of the restrictions is to minimise the dreadful harm caused by rampant alcohol abuse and misuse, and associated violence.

 13. How much does it cost?

 Now, this is going to be the hard section to write.
-Of course you already know that everyone is different so they’re going to have wildly different budgets.
+Of course you already know that everyone is different so eveyones road trip around Australia budget is going to be wildly different.

 If you’re on holiday for a limited time, you may not be so worried about costs because you’re going back to work as soon as you get home anyway; compared to the person who has made being on the road their new lifestyle, and is now a lot more selective about what he spends his limited resources on.

 First up, particularly for our international visitors, Australia is expensive.